ecmwf/ecflow/docs/ug/user_manual/running_ecflow/ecflow_overview.rst

 -  The steps above transform a '.ecf' script to a job file that can be submitted.

-The running jobs will communicate back to the server using `child commands <https://confluence.ecmwf.int/display/ECFLOW/Glossary>`__.
+The running jobs will communicate back to the server using :term:`child commands<child command>`.
 This causes **status changes** on the **nodes** in the server and flags can be set to indicate various events.

-ecFLow has a specialised GUI client, called `ecflow_ui <https://confluence.ecmwf.int/display/ECFLOW/Using+ecflow_ui>`__.
+ecFLow has a specialised GUI client, called :term:`ecflow_ui`.
 This is used to visualise and monitor:

 -  The hierarchical structure of the **suite definition** (Suite, Family, Task's i.e. **nodes**)